 Roughly half of these peptic ulcers are caused by either an infection with a stomach bacterium called Helicobacter pylori (H. pylori), or by NSAID pain relievers such as ibuprofen, naproxen, aspirin, etc.

-At Digestive Health Services, our board-certified gastroenterologist specialize in providing comprehensive care for patients suffering from peptic ulcers in Downers Grove, IL.
-Our specialist will take the time to provide you with a comprehensive diagnosis and determine the best treatment for you.
+At Digestive Health Services, our board-certified gastroenterologists specialize in providing comprehensive care for patients suffering from peptic ulcers in Downers Grove, IL.
+Our specialists will take the time to provide you with a comprehensive diagnosis and determine the best treatment for you.
 For more information, contact our office at 630-434-9312 and schedule an appointment today!

 Three Types of Peptic Ulcers

 There are three basic types of a peptic ulcer: esophageal ulcers, gastric ulcers and duodenal ulcers.
 The difference between these types of peptic ulcers is their location.
 Gastric ulcers are found within the lining of the stomach while duodenal ulcers exist in the upper region of the small intestine, and esophageal ulcers are located within the esophagus.
 It is possible for these three types of peptic ulcers to all be present at the same time.

 Signs and symptoms of any type of peptic ulcer often include:

 - Stomach pain (usually described as a burning sensation)